William Matthews (priest): Education

 At the age of twelve Matthews was sent to Liège in the Prince-Bishopric of Liège (modern-day Belgium) to be educated at the College of St Omer, an English Jesuit school.
 He studied classics as one of the last Americans to be sent to the English school at Liége.

 He returned to America in his early twenties to briefly study theology at Georgetown College.
 While at Georgetown in 1796, he was chosen to be the first student to greet President George Washington upon his visit to the college.
 He entered St. Mary's Seminary in Baltimore in 1797.
 While still a student there, Matthews frequently served as an instructor of English at Georgetown College because the professors and seminarians at St. Mary's were asked by Bishop John Carroll to assist with the teaching duties of the Jesuits at Georgetown.
 The adult Matthews was described as "short, stocky, [and] dark-haired", with a prominent Aquiline nose.

 Priesthood

 Returning to his alma mater, Matthews was appointed a professor of rhetoric at Georgetown in 1796, where his lectures were described as monotonous.
 On December 23, 1798, he took his minor orders.
 He was strongly attracted to the Jesuits, likely influenced by his uncle Ignatius Matthews' membership in the society.
-Matthews became a subdeacon on August 22, 1799, and was ordained as a transitional deacon on March 26, 1800.
+Matthews became a subdeacon on August 22, 1799, and was ordained as a deacon on March 26, 1800.
 Matthews was ordained a priest at St. Peter's Church in Baltimore, (Note: Matthews was ordained in St. Peter's because the church was serving as pro-cathedral for the Diocese of Baltimore.) on March 29, 1800, by Bishop John Carroll.
 With his ordination, he became the fifth Catholic priest ordained in the United States and the first such person born in British America.
 Later, he served as a missionary in southern Maryland and occasionally as a teacher at Georgetown.